Collective Worship

 Aims of Collective Worship

-Our collective worship contributes to the spiritual, moral, social and cultural development of our pupils, as appropriate to their ages and aptitudes.
-For example
+Our Collective Worship contributes to the spiritual, moral, social and cultural development of our pupils, as appropriate to their ages and aptitudes.
+For example:

 Organisation of Collective Worship